 Just as this kid is climbing out of the water into the boat clutching a fish that they have caught, a shark decides that it would quite like the fish itself!
-As the video at the bottom of this page shows, sharks are very good at sneaking up on things in the water!
+As the video shows, sharks are very good at sneaking up on things in the water!

 Sharks As Successful Predators

 We don’t know the species of this particular shark but it is clearly very interested in the fish!
 As a carnivore, this shark must be able to detect prey in and on the water so that it can launch an attack.
 To enable them to do this, many sharks have complex brains that enable them to process information from many senses at the same time.

 How Do Sharks Use Sight And Smell To Find Prey?